profound-labs/recollections-of-ajahn-chah/manuscript/markdown/interview-with-ajahn-vajiro.md

 probably Amaravati Buddhist Monastery.[^1] We all consider ourselves part of this family.

-Le maître a un rôle très important dans cette tradition…The teacher has a very important role in this tradition …
+*Q: Le maître a un rôle très important dans cette tradition…*

+*Q: The teacher has a very important role in this tradition …*

-The teacher has an important role, yes.
+*A:* The teacher has an important role, yes.
 Like the father.

-Quelles sont les règles qu’un moine de la forêt doit observer?What are the rules a forest monk should observe?
+*Q: Quelles sont les règles qu’un moine de la forêt doit observer?*

+*Q: What are the rules a forest monk should observe?*

-There are four which if not observed, automatically, with immediate effect and without ceremony, disqualify a man from continuing the training.
+*A:* There are four which if not observed, automatically, with immediate effect and without ceremony, disqualify a man from continuing the training.